…words should hold interest; the melody should be attractive; points of concentrated interest should be enacted with strong visual appeal.

 Includes information about vocal styles, instrumental sounds, rhythmic organization and a catalog of nohkan patterns.

-Introduces categories of text and presents libretti of Hashitomi and Kokaji in Romaji transliteration and English translation.
+Introduces categories of text and presents libretti from Hashitomi and Kokaji in Romaji transliteration and English translation.

 Discusses the use of the Noh stage, masks, costumes and properties.